glongo001/matplotlib-challenge/README.md

     ![alt text](https://github.com/glongo001/matplotlib-challenge/blob/main/Pymaceuticals/Images/pie_pyplot.png)

-6. I separated the data of the top 4 performing regimens: `Capomulin`, `Ramicane`, `Infubinol` and `Ceftamin`.
+6. I separated the data of the top 4 performing regimens: Capomulin, Ramicane, Infubinol and Ceftamin.
 I used `max()` to obtain data from the maximum timepoint for each mouse and kept the final tumor volume in mm3 for each mouse.
 I obtained the quartiles (25%, 50%, and 75%) for the final tumor volume and calculated the upper and lower bounds to determine outliers.
-Only `Infubinol` had an outlier with a final tumor volume of 36.3 mm3.
+Only Infubinol had an outlier with a final tumor volume of 36.3 mm3.
 I displayed the final tumor volume for each of these treatments in a boxplot, here Capomulin and Ramicane showed lower final Tumor Volumes than Infubinol and Ceftamin.

 ![alt text](https://github.com/glongo001/matplotlib-challenge/blob/main/Pymaceuticals/Images/boxplot.png)

-7. I displayed the tumor volume of mouse `I509` treated with `Capomulin` over time.
+7. I displayed the tumor volume of mouse `I509` treated with Capomulin over time.
 The results showed that tumor volume decreased over time.

 ![alt text](https://github.com/glongo001/matplotlib-challenge/blob/main/Pymaceuticals/Images/lineplot.png)

-8. I displayed the weight and average tumor volume of mice treated with `Capomulin`.
+8. I displayed the weight and average tumor volume of mice treated with Capomulin.

     ![alt text](https://github.com/glongo001/matplotlib-challenge/blob/main/Pymaceuticals/Images/scatterplot.png)